RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Enforce domain integrity boundaries for security-critical processes.

+For those portions of the Common Policy Root CA operating in a VME, the following security functions also pertain to the hypervisor:

+- Require authenticated logins

+- Provide discretionary access control

+- Provide a security audit capability

+- Enforce separation of duties for PKI roles

+- Prohibit object reuse or require separation for CA random access memory

+- Require use of cryptography for session communication and database security

+- Archive CA history and audit data

+- Require self-test security-related CA services

+- Enforce domain integrity boundaries for security-critical processes.

 For other CAs operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
-The CA and its ancillary parts shall include the following functionality:
+The CA and its ancillary parts shall include the following functionality (in a VME, these functions are applicable to both the VM and hypervisor):

 - authenticate the identity of users before permitting access to the system or applications;